-Language use and language evolution is one of the very few (if not the only) remaining domains of social interaction where norms are not seen as arbitrary but as natural and inevitable.
-We tend to perceive our language as normative and essential - as if it reflects the way things are and the way things should be.
+Language use and language evolution is one of the very few remaining domains of social interaction where norms are not seen as arbitrary but as natural and inevitable.
+We tend to perceive our language if it reflects the way things are and should be.
 In other words, while we use the language to doubt, interrogate, explore the world around us, we rarely use it to question the normativity of the language itself.

-The notion that language is somehow natural and inevitable is so deeply embedded in our psyche that when changes to the language are proposed, consciously or not, they are considered as a threat to the 'purity of language', to our identity, to our 'national heritage'.
+The notion that language is somehow predestined is so deeply embedded in our psyche, that when changes to the language are proposed, consciously or not, they are considered as a threat to the 'purity of language', to our 'cultural identity', to our 'national heritage'.

 Language is constantly changing, evolving and/or adapting to the needs of its users.
 Any human language is constantly in flux.
-Changes in lexical meaning alter with each generation, even within the same culture or social group, and languages evolve as new words are developed in line with technology or are borrowed from other languages.
+Changes in lexical meaning alter with each generation, even within the same culture or social group.
+Languages evolve as new words are developed in line with technology or are borrowed from other languages.
 Meanings shift, sound structures change and words are lost or gained.
-Within some generations from now, any ‘original’ and any ‘new’ languages would be so vastly altered that they would no longer be ‘mutually intelligible’.
+Within some generations from now, any ‘original’ /‘new’ languages would be so vastly altered that they would no longer be ‘mutually intelligible’.

 The causes and variations of language change are as long and as varied, as human history.
-Here we'll count main categories, and only few examples to illustrate how language is constantly evolves.
-To make it more intuitive, we categorize these branches slightly differently from the accepted academic presentation.
-These categories are fluid.
-A given change can explained by more than one category.
+We count here only the main categories, and only few examples to illustrate how language is constantly evolves.
+These categories are somehow fluid.
+A given change can be explained by more than one category.

-Conscious changes refer human changes, that is, when one purposely applies new form of speech.
-These kinds of novelties are actually something we all do, at some point of of life.
+Conscious changes refer to human changes.
+That is, when one purposely applies new form of speech.
+These kinds of novelties are something we all do, at some point of life.
 There are varied motivations behind it:

-Language is always changing, so its users could communicate with the ongoing changes of reality.
-New words are usually introduced when it is found that a specific notion is lacking a term, or when the existing vocabulary lacks detail, or when a speaker is unaware of the existing vocabulary.
+Reealiy bites - Reality is always ahead of us.
+In order to communicate with the ongoing changes of reality, we are bound to introduce new words.
+We can find that a specific notion is lacking a term, or when the existing vocabulary lacks detail, or when a speaker is unaware of the existing vocabulary.
 Another trigger that motivates the coining of a neologism is to disambiguate a term which may be unclear due to having many meanings.

 Incorporating new technological terminologies is probably the most constant example of language change.
 If it hadn't changed since, say, 1950, people during the 1980 wouldn't have words to refer to modems, fax machines, or cable TV.
 If it hadn't changed since the 1980, we would have to use fax machine to refer to our cell phone, a notebook for leptop and author for everyone who maintain a social media page, i.e. nearly everybody.

 Communal identity - people occasionally wish to socially differentiate themselves.
 This can ends up in a language change, like climbing up the social scale, by adapting 'higher' language and move away from 'vulgar' language.
-For example Welsh and Lutheran Bible translations, lead to the liturgical languages Welsh and High German thriving today, unlike other Celtic or German variants.
+For example Welsh and Lutheran Bible translations, lead to the liturgical languages Welsh and High German thriving today, unlike other Celtic or German variants which disappeared.

-While this can be seen as distant and specigic example, changing the language to move up the social scale is something that we all, do, did and will do.
+While this can be seen as isoteric and specific example, changing the language to move up the social scale is something that we all, do, did and will do.

 We all contributed to a language change by using slang - a somewhat secret language that only its speakers can understand.
 Slang tends to emphasize social and contextual understanding and to exclude non-members from the conversation.
 Yet, when these members get older slang becomes accepted into common vocabulary.
 Words such as "spurious" and "strenuous" were once perceived as slang, though they are now considered general, even high-register words.

 Finally there is the verbal hygiene - which is the way human advocate for a specific usage of the language.
 It may be to defend the cause of minorities, gender-biased, racially pejorative expressions, to oppose these kind of changes or to define a preferred usage of the language.
-Some normative practices often suggest that some usages are incorrect, inconsistent, illogical, lack communicative effect, or are of low aesthetic value, even in cases where such usage is more common than the prescribed usage.
+Some normative practices often suggest that some usages are incorrect, inconsistent, illogical, lack communicative effect, or are of low aesthetic value.
 They may also include judgements on socially proper and politically correct language use.
 We dedicated several articles to the verbal hygiene, so we won't go into further details here.

 If you look around you can note that human changes are more noticeable.
 The last 20 years witness an outstanding evolution of scientific and technological change.
 This is also valid to slangs and jargons - constantly evolves as their raison d’être depends on their being always fresh and distinctive to a given group.
 Old slangs date, as any novel or film more than 10 years old is apt to show.
 In some areas of vocabulary, rapid cultural or technological change triggers equally rapid and therefore noticeable changes within a generation or even within a decade.

 Compared to conscious changes, the unconscious ones are mostly very gradual in their operation, becoming noticeable only cumulatively over the course of several generations.
-Yet, they are much more powerful as they constantly fule the perpetuum mobile, called language change.
+Yet, they are much more powerful than the human changes as they constantly fuel the perpetuum mobile, called language change.

 Generation by generation, pronunciations evolve, new words are borrowed or invented, the meaning of old words drifts, and morphology is transferred.
-The rate of change varies, but these changes accumulate until the "mother tongue" becomes distant and different.
+These changes accumulate until the "mother tongue" becomes distant and different.
 After ten thousand years, their original relationship would be completely indistinguishable.

 There are many different routes to language change.
 Changes can take originate in language learning, or through language contact, social differentiation, and natural processes in usage.
 Language change is variation over time in all their aspects, in their pronunciation, word forms, syntax, and word meanings (semantic change).